 Times Tables: Children should practise these at home at least 3 times per week.
 All children should know all tables and the inverse rules.
 Times Tables challenges will occur in class weekly and each child has a login for 'Timestable Rockstars' which they should access regularly.

-Maths: Most children will have a CGP Maths book.
-Tasks will be set fortnightly focusing either on the content taught in class that week or as revision from previously learnt topics.
+Maths: tasks set weekly focusing either on the content taught in class that week or as revision from previously learnt topics.